ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-5-1.md

-Chapter 5: Building Strong Habits: The Impact of Habits on Lifelong Learning
+The Impact of Habits on Lifelong Learning
 ============================================================================

 Habits play a critical role in cultivating a learning mindset and achieving lifelong learning.
 Strong habits enable individuals to establish a routine of continuous learning and make consistent progress towards their goals.
 This chapter will explore the impact of habits on lifelong learning.